-SPF is an abbreviation of Sender Policy Framework, which is an email validation system designed to detect email spoofing.
+SPF is an abbreviation of the Sender Policy Framework, which is an email validation system designed to detect email spoofing.

 Why was SPF implemented?

 Before 2002, when the idea of SPF was brought to public attention and stirred a broad discussion, electronic mail exchange relied on SMTP (Simple Mail Transfer Protocol), with no additional sender address checking.
-The problem of SMTP is that it does not verify the validity of the sender's address, so the the sender can put any email address they want in the "from" section.
+The problem with SMTP is that it does not verify the validity of the sender's address, so the sender can put any email address they want in the "from" section.